-Term Meaning 1.1 "Address" includes a number or address used for the purposes of sending or receiving Documents by Electronic Means; 1.2 "Articles" the Company's articles of association; 1.3 "asset-locked body" means (i) a community interest company, a charity 25 or a Permitted Industrial and Provident Society; or (ii) a body established outside the United Kingdom that is equivalent to any of those; 1.4 "bankruptcy" includes individual insolvency proceedings in a jurisdiction other than England and Wales or Northern Ireland which have an effect similar to that of bankruptcy; 1.5 "Chair" has the meaning given in Article 10; 1.6 "Circulation Date" in relation to a written resolution, has the meaning given to it in the Companies Acts; 1.7 "Clear Days" in relation to the period of a notice, that period excluding the day when the notice is given or deemed to be given and the day for which it is given or on which it is to take effect; 1.8 "community" is to be construed in accordance with accordance with Section 35(5) of the Company's (Audit) Investigations and Community Enterprise) Act 2004; 1.9 "Companies Acts" means the Companies Acts (as defined in Section 2 of the Companies Act 2006), in so far as they apply to the Company; 1.10 "Company" Dubs Club CIC 1.11 "Conflict of Interest" any direct or indirect interest of a Director (whether personal, by virtue of a duty of loyalty to another organisation or otherwise) that conflicts, or might conflict with the interests of the Company;
+Term -- Meaning 1.
+"Address" includes a number or address used for the purposes of sending or receiving Documents by Electronic Means; 2.
+"Articles" the Company's articles of association; 3. "asset-locked body" means (i) a community interest company, a charity or a Permitted Society; or (ii) a body established outside the United Kingdom that is equivalent to any of those; 4. "bankruptcy" includes individual insolvency proceedings in a jurisdiction other than England and Wales or Northern Ireland which have an effect similar to that of bankruptcy; 5.
+"Chair" has the meaning given in Article 10; 6.
+"Circulation Date" in relation to a written resolution, has the meaning given to it in the Companies Acts; 7.
+"Clear Days" in relation to the period of a notice, that period excluding the day when the notice is given or deemed to be given and the day for which it is given or on which it is to take effect; 8. "community" is to be construed in accordance with accordance with Section 35(5) of the Company's (Audit) Investigations and Community Enterprise) Act 2004; 9.
+"Companies Acts" means the Companies Acts (as defined in Section 2 of the Companies Act 2006), in so far as they apply to the Company; 10.
+"Company" [] [Community Interest Company/C.I.C.];